nterthevoid/aws/vSRX-standalone/README.md

 The build includes the following:
 * Single VPC, with a single SRX firewall
 * The vSRX can be accessed by SSH on its management interface.
-* The SSH key pair is created via the CFT template,  THe public key, is stored in SSM in the parameter store and can be accessed there.
-Key content can be copy and pasted locally, or accessed via AWS cli.
+* The SSH key pair is created via the CFT template,  The public key, is stored in SSM in the parameter store and can be accessed there.
+Key content can be copied and pasted locally, or accessed via AWS cli.
 * THe vSRX has been pre-configured via cloud_init, to include interfaces, source and destination NAT, route instances and tables, and basic zone and security policies.
 *    ***vSRX POLICIES are set to ANY ANY **** so please adjust accordingly...